Background

 - cardiovascular conditions working group, including the Cardiac Society of Australia and New Zealand

-- diabetes working group, including the Australian Diabetes Society
+- diabetes working group, including the Australian Diabetes Society and Diabetes Australia

 - the community.